Abalast/Children-of-Scath-official-code/README.md

-Here is a collection of the script, which is used for the project Children of Scáth.
+This is a collection of scripts used for the Children of Scáth project.